 Scores of lawyers, judges, law deans, law professors, and nonlawyers are involved in the processes through which the ABA admits schools to its approved list and removes or threatens to remove them from it.
-The rules are set out in a booklet titled Standards and Rules of Procedure for the Approval of Law Schools,3 in some forty pages of mimeographed
+The rules are set out in a booklet titled Standards and Rules of Procedure for the Approval of Law Schools,3 in some forty pages of mimeographed interpretations,4 and in numerous decisions by the ABA's Accreditation Committee

-^{} Professor of Law, Washington and Lee University.
-B.A., 1958, University of Albuquerque; J.D., 1961, Notre Dame.
-Member, Accreditation Committee, Section of Legal Education and Admissions to the Bar, American Bar Association, 1975-1981; Chairman, Standards Review Committee of the Section, 1977-1980.
+Thomas L. Shaffer is Professor of Law, Washington and Lee University.
+He has served as a member, Accreditation Committee, Section of Legal Education and Admissions to the Bar, American Bar Association, 1975-1981; and chairman, Standards Review Committee of the Section, 1977-1980.
+Professor Shaffer's article first appeared in a symposium on Legal Education, at 59 Wash.
+U. L. Q. 887 (1981).
+The article is reprinted here with permission of the Washington University Law Quarterly.
 The opinions expressed are those of the author and do not necessarily reflect the position of the ABA or its Accreditation Committee.

-^{1.} Schudson, Public, Private, and Professional Lives: The Correspondence of David Dudley Field and Samuel Bowles, 21 Am.
-J. LEGAL HIST.
-191, 202-04 (1977).

-^{2.} Eg., VA.
-CODE § 54-62 (Supp.
-1981): "[E] very applicant before taking any examination . . . shall furnish . . . satisfactory evidence that such applicant has: (1) Completed all degree or certificate requirements from a law school approved by the American Bar Association" Virginia provides some alternatives including studying at least three years in an accredited college and studying law for at least three years in the office of a full-time practicing attorney.
-Id. § 54-62(2).

-^{3.} ABA, Approval of Law Schools: American Bar Association Standards and Rules of Procedure (1981) [hereinafter cited as Standards].
+- 1. Michael Schudson, Public, Private, and Professional Lives: The Correspondence of David Dudley Field and Samuel Bowles, 21 Am.
+J. Legal Hist.
+191, 202-04 (1977). - E.g., Va.
+Code § 54-62 (Supp.
+1981): "[E]very applicant before taking any examination . . . shall furnish . . . satisfactory evidence that such applicant has: (1) Completed all degree or certificate requirements from a law school approved by the American Bar Association" Virginia provides some alternatives including studying at least three years in an accredited college and studying law for at least three years in the office of a full-time practicing attorney.
+Id. § 54-62(2). - 3.
+ABA, Approval of Law Schools: American Bar Association Standards and Rules of Procedure (Chicago: American Bar Association, 1981) [hereinafter cited as Standards]. - 4.
+ABA, Standards and Rules of Procedure for Approval of Law Schools and Interpretations (Chicago: American Bar Association, 1981) [hereinafter cited as Interpretation(s)].
+(Interpretations from various dates are contained in this volume and are referred to by the date of issuance.)